radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 particular design for future changes or is it flexible if we were to pivot in the future.
 This is a good place to cover risks.
 -->
+Disadvantages are that it will break existing bicep files that use environment variables.
+Users will need to update their bicep files to use the new secret reference type.

 #### Proposed Option
 <!--